kjosib/sophie/sophie/Sophie.md

 * The SKIP action does nothing, but means Sophie does not need single-branch conditionals.
   It can also have a place in case-expressions.
-* The exclamation point (a.k.a. "bang`!`" operator) for sending messages is attested in a few languages.
+* The exclamation point (a.k.a. "bang`!`" operator) concerns message-passing concurrency.
-  I suspect there's benefit to distinguishing method/message-binding from field access.
+  As a prefix operator, it converts a *procedure* into a *message*.
+  Sending such a message schedules the procedure for asynchronous execution on something like a global work-queue.

-* If there's no left-hand side on the bang operator, then we can assume the "message" is to call a procedure asynchronously.
+* If there's no left-hand side on the bang operator, then we can assume the "message" is to call a procedure ly.
 * The do-block expresses sequence, packaging several actions into one.

 One sort of action remains: To create a new instance of some agent-class.